MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Exchange-Teams-interact.md

 <sup>5</sup> If one of the owners of a team can add connectors, everyone else in that team will be able to do so, irrespective of whether their mailbox is homed on-premises or online.

 <sup>6</sup> Only contacts in default contacts folder.
-Access to other contacts folders or sub-folders is not supported.
+Access to other contacts folders or subfolders is not supported.

 <sup>7</sup> Teams honors the [Outlook on the web mailbox policy](/powershell/module/exchange/client-access/set-owamailboxpolicy) setting that's configured by tenant admins to control whether users can change their profile picture.
 If the **-SetPhotoEnabled** setting is turned off in the policy, users cannot add, change, or remove their profile picture, so the profile picture won't be synced to teams if the admin changes the photo.